 Bandpass filters can be used for a variety of applications in a wide range of industries that are growing substantially.
 More recently, lasers have been on the forefront of the newer technology being developed.
-Laser systems use optical bandpass filters to target certain functionalities of the laser, which range from medical technology to geographical information systems and many more applications.
+Laser systems use optical filters to target certain functionalities of the laser, which range from medical technology to geographical information systems and many more applications.

 Imaging techniques for retinal imaging is just one of many applications for laser technology in the medical industry.
 Laser technology can be used for a variety of detection methods, which provide physicians with non-destructive and non-invasive ways to better treat their patients.
 It can also provide structural and functional information about different organs, blood, etc. through fluorescence technology that aids in providing early detection capabilities as well.

 Specialized mapping and geographical information systems (GIS) technology are using a specific laser technology known as LiDAR (Light Detection and Ranging).
 LiDAR is a unique and versatile laser system that actively sends light energy to the ground, allowing for information to be sent back to the sensor regarding surface composition, elevation, etc. LiDAR can also be used for safety features on vehicles, as well as for testing methods for law enforcement officers and traffic safety.
 Through targeting the transmittance of certain wavelengths, sensors can interpret these readings to analyze speed and proximity to nearby objects.